-161 Direct budget financing (also known as direct budget support) refers to cases where disbursements of Fund resources are made directly to the country's treasury at the request of the member.
+169 Direct budget financing (also known as direct budget support) refers to cases where disbursements of Fund resources are made directly to the country's treasury at the request of the member.
 By contrast, indirect budget financing can be (and is very often) provided when the Fund makes disbursements to the central bank and these help relax domestic financing constraints for the public sector as part of the broader macroeconomic program.
 A special case of budget financing is Fund financial support to members of a monetary union.
 For example, in the CFA franc zone, the regional central bank unconditionally provides credit in the (domestic currency equivalent) amount of Fund support to the relevant government.
-See Staff Guidance Note on the Use of Fund Resources for Budget Support (IMF, 2010f).
+See IMF (2010f).